The Swiss voice in the world since 1935

 The primordial soup of Switzerland

-A major Swiss newspaper, the Aargauer Zeitung, callsExternal link cooperatives the “primordial soup of the Swiss economy”.
-In fact, they could also be declared the primordial soup of political life in Switzerland.
+The Aargauer Zeitung newspaper once calledExternal link cooperatives the “primordial soup of the Swiss economy”.
+They could also be declared the primordial soup of the country’s political life.

-These cooperatives marked the beginning of the political community: villages and municipalities developed out of them.
-The responsibilities of the cooperatives grew gradually, from water supply and justice to, eventually, care of the poor.
-In these cooperatives, people were living “direct democracy in its purest form”, says historian Hans Stadler.
+Such cooperatives marked the beginning of political communities: villages and municipalities later developed out of them.
+The remit of the cooperatives grew gradually from water supply and justice to, eventually, care of the poor.
+In these cooperatives, people lived “direct democracy in its purest form”, historian Hans Stadler said.

 International Cooperative Movement